kylemo94/kylemo94.github.io/projects/Uhire.md

   - Javascript
   - semantic-meteor-react
   - Intellij
-summary: I developed a database for an aquarium concentrated on sharks.
+summary: Group developed a working application that connects students and companies.
 ---
 ---